Deep Vein Thrombosis

 New guidance on possible complication of DVT

 When you see your doctor with symptoms of a possible DVT, they will check to see if there is any evidence that you have a clot on the lung (a pulmonary embolus, or PE).
-The National Institute for Health and Care Excellence (NICE) has updated its guidance on treatment for people with suspected DVT or PE.
+NICE has updated its guidance on treatment for people with suspected DVT or PE.

 It now recommends that if your doctor suspects you might have a PE, and it is likely to take at least four hours to have tests to check, you should be given a dose of anticoagulant (see below) while you wait to have tests.